balena-io/docs/pages/deployment/wifi.md

 ###Changing your SSID and/or Passphrase

-On the Raspberry Pi and Beaglebone, it is possible to change your wifi SSID or Passphrase after downloading the `.img`.
+On all devices excluding the [Intel Edison](/pages/installing/gettingStarted-Edison.md), it is possible to change your wifi SSID or Passphrase after downloading the `.img`.

 Currently this can be done by editing the `config.json`.
-This file can be found in the `resin-conf` partition on the SD card for most devices, except the Beaglebone Black and the Intel Edison.
-For the Beaglebone Black it can be found in the `flash-conf` partition.
+This file can be found in a partition called `resin-conf` or `flash-conf` on the SD card for most devices, except the Intel Edison.
 For the Intel Edison it can be found in in `resin-conf` once you have mounted the `config.img`.

-__Note:__ For both the Beaglebone Black and the Intel Edison, you can only change the wifi configuration **before you provision** the device.
-Trying to change these settings after provisioning will have no effect.
+__Note:__ For the Beaglebone, VIA VAB-820, Intel NUC and the Intel Edison, you can only change the wifi configuration **before you provision** the device.
+Since these devices rely on burning the OS to internal media such as eMMC, trying to change these settings after provisioning will have no effect, you will need to reprovision the device.

-In the `config.json` file edit the section called `files` with whatever `SSID` and `passphrase` you need.
+In the `config.json` file you will need to edit the section called `files` with whatever `SSID` and `passphrase` you require.

 ```
 "files": {